teoria-de-control-en-arduino-el-controlador-pid

 What is the PID controller?

-How does the PID work?
+How does PID work?

 The PID algorithm (proportional, integral, derivative) is formed by the sum of three components, Proportional, Integral, and Derivative.
 Mathematically, a PID controller has the following formulation.

 The three components are added together to give the controller’s output.
 Each one fulfills a certain function and improves a certain part of the response.
-And when the three components work together, in the right proportion, they achieve great performance.
+And when the three components work together, in the right proportion, they achieve great behavior.

 Explaining the PID